sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 There are deterministic ways to construct height balanced BSTs.
 Popular methods taught in undergraduate curriculum are [AVL trees](https://en.wikipedia.org/wiki/AVL_tree) and [Red-Black Trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
 But these data structures involve complex operations which are quiet difficult to remember.

-One could also construct the required tree by sorting the array in $$O(n \log n)$$ and using the following simple recursive algorithm:
+One could also construct the required tree by sorting the array in $$O(n \log n)$$ and using this simple recursive algorithm.

-    Use Medain of the array as the root of the tree.
-    Recurse on the left and right parts of the array.